Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 What is Discharge Rate given Height at Outlet Zone with respect to Discharge?

-Discharge Rate given Height at Outlet Zone with respect to Discharge is measure of quantity of any fluid flow over unit time and is represented as Q = L*w*h*v'/H or Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height.
-Length is the measurement or extent of something from end to end, Width is the measurement or extent of something from side to side, Height of Crack is the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress, Falling Speed is the speed of the particle having smaller diameter & Outer Height is the length of outer side of 2D cross section.
+The Discharge Rate given Height at Outlet Zone with respect to Discharge formula is defined as the measure of quantity of any fluid flow over unit time and is represented as Q = L*w*h*v'/H or Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height.
+The Length refers to the measurement of the distance between two points, The Width of a sedimentation tank refers to the horizontal dimension across the tank, typically measured perpendicular to the flow of water in a rectangular tank, The Height of Crack refers to the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress, The Falling Speed refers to the constant speed at which a particle falls through a fluid when the force of gravity is balanced by the drag force and buoyant force acting on the particle & The Outer Height refers to the external vertical dimension of an object or structure.

 How to calculate Discharge Rate given Height at Outlet Zone with respect to Discharge?